AMID Logo

 Watch a movie | Restrictions | No Motor Vehicles or Parts with VIN | Reading LCL Rates | By Country

-LCL Freight in Shipping Goods from the USA overseas
+LCL Freight in International Shipping from the USA

-LCL sea freight is a low-cost way to ship boxes, crates, and pallets internationally.
+LCL sea freight is a cost-effective international shipping solution to send goods in boxes, crates, and pallets.

-In respect of international cargo transportation from the USA, LCL stands for "Less than Container Load."
-It is designed for shipping overseas goods that cannot fill an entire 40-foot container.
+In the context of global cargo transportation, it refers to "Less than Container Load."
+It is designed for transporting loads that do not fill an entire 40-foot container.

-Unlike with FCL, with LCL load, shippers are not at risk of heavy penalties from steamship lines, which may occur even for minor negligence at any stage of container transportation.
+Unlike with FCL, with this service, shippers are not at risk of heavy penalties from steamship lines, which may occur even for minor negligence at any stage of container transportation.

-With Less-than-Container-Load, international shippers share space in 40-foot sea containers handled by non-vessel operating common carriers (NVOCC) - cargo consolidators.
-LCL is more flexible and convenient for transporting goods overseas than FCL.
+With international shipping via LCL, shippers share space in 40-foot sea containers handled by non-vessel operating common carriers (NVOCC) - cargo consolidators.
+It is more flexible and convenient for transporting goods overseas than FCL.
 That is why experienced exporters often choose it to ship commodities overseas, even though they ship loads sufficient to fill an entire 20-foot container.

 pallet in ocean freight

-It does not matter whether you ship commercial cargo from the U.S., deliver personal belongings, or move overseas.
+Whether you ship commercial commodities, deliver personal belongings from the U.S., or relocate overseas, it doesn't matter.
 Suppose the goods are appropriately packed in boxes or crates and the overall volume does not exceed 15-20 cubic meters.
-There are many advantages to using an LCL carriage instead of hauling entire containers internationally.
+There are many advantages to using an LCL carriage instead of hauling entire containers.

-With LCL, you can ship internationally a relatively large load, significantly reducing the cost of transportation:
+With LCL, you can deliver overseas a relatively large load, significantly reducing the international shipping cost:

 • When you share a 40-foot sea container with other exporters, you do not pay for the entire container but only for the space used in it.
 This is obviously more cost-effective than conveying a whole container.

-• Typically, international LCL freight rates are calculated by volume (per cubic meter or cubic foot) rather than by weight.
-The capacity of cargo vessels is not limited to the weight of the load but by the hold of the ships.
+• Typically, LCL rates are calculated based on volume (in cubic meters or cubic feet) rather than weight.
+The capacity of vessels is not limited to the weight of the load but by the hold of the ships.
 Most of the time, weight with Less-than-Container-Load is not a pricing factor.
-Shipping costs in LCL depend on the volume of cargo rather than weight.
-You may find more information about dimensional weight in international cargo transportation from the United States by sea and U.S. domestic ground transportation LTL on the website.
+International shipping costs for LCL shipments depend on the volume of cargo, rather than its weight.
+You may find more information about dimensional weight in global cargo transportation from the United States by sea and U.S. domestic ground transportation LTL on the website.

 • If you ship Less-than-Container-Load, you may save on U.S. domestic ground transportation.
-If you self-deliver your cargo, packed in boxes that can easily fit into your own or rented truck, to a carrier terminal, you eliminate cargo pre-carriage expenses.
-The costs of cargo transportation within the U.S. are pretty high.
-Delivering cargo to a carrier terminal may even exceed the cost of international ocean transportation.
+If you self-deliver your items, packed in boxes that can easily fit into your own or rented truck, to a carrier terminal, you eliminate pre-carriage expenses.
+The costs of cargo transportation within the United States are pretty high.
+Delivering cargo to a carrier terminal may even exceed the cost of cargo transportation abroad.

 It is flexible:

-• Suppose you self-deliver your cargo, packed in loose boxes, at an ocean carrier terminal (professionally called CFS - Container Freight Station).
+• Suppose you self-deliver your cargo, packed in loose boxes, to an ocean carrier terminal (professionally referred to as a CFS - Container Freight Station).
 In that case, your boxes can be professionally palletized into one or more skids at the CFS.
-By palletizing your boxes, you make them safe for international shipping.
+By palletizing your boxes, you ensure they are safe for international shipping.
 Handling small and light boxes is much easier than carrying heavy pallets.
 You may palletize smaller boxes and request the CFS to ship oversized items loose.

 • With Less-than-Container-Load, you can ship overseas boxes, crates, or pallets of any size and form.
 The only limitation is that all units must fit into a 40-foot sea container.
 The internal dimensions of such a container are: